tunein/frontend-challenge-1/README.md

 	npm install

 #### Start the watcher.
-When you save changes to your files, the 12 tests we re-run
+When you save changes to your files, the tests get re-run

 	gulp watch